 Let’s Talk About It

+If you enjoyed stories like Jumanji or We Bought a Zoo, then you will love reading Ann Hunter’s book, Zoo.
 I liked this read a lot and would love to discuss it with you!
-Get the book here!
 What would you do if you were stuck in a zoo with a tiger roaming around freely?

 If it were me, I would probably hide and make a phone call to whomever (maybe animal control?) could put the tiger to sleep so that we could put it back in its enclosure or move it to another location.